 The heart of the Turkish Republic, Ankara, is the second largest city of Turkey after Istanbul.
-The city genuinely lies on the border where east meets west.
-This means that a traveller can sit outside at a café under the shade of a tree-lined boulevard eating Meze.
-The European influences combined with the ones of the Middle East have coloured the architecture, food, wine, nightlife, fashion and arts.
-The two cultures have merged to build a city with a unique identity.
-By dropping anchor in Ankara, as its name suggests, you are crossing the border of history.
+The city lies on the border where east between west.
+The European and Middle Eastern cultures merged and coloured the city's architecture, food, wine, nightlife, fashion and arts.
+Drop the anchor in Ankara, as its name suggests, cross the border between tradition and modernity.

 It’s easy to lose yourself In Istanbul’s grandiose history, but modern Istanbul is a simmering metropolis, well worth a visit in its own right.
-The shopping is world class and the nightlife pulsates around Taksim Square.
-Even though Istanbul is no longer the capital, it’s still the country’s business and cultural centre, still the city where new trends are created.
+The shopping is world-class and the nightlife pulsates around not one but several districts.
+Even though Istanbul is no longer the capital, it’s still the country’s business and cultural centre, still, the city where new trends are created.

-“The beautiful city,” as it is known in Turkey, Izmir welcomes the visitor with a demonstration of warmth and friendliness worthy of the renowned Turkish hospitality.
-A city of contrasts, Izmir offers the visitor the best of both the modern and ancient worlds steeped in history, while at the same time, a cosmopolitan and vibrant city.
+“The beautiful city”, as it is known in Turkey, Izmir welcomes the visitor with a demonstration of warmth and friendliness worthy of the renowned Turkish hospitality.
+A city of contrasts, Izmir offers the best of both modern and ancient worlds: steeped in history, while at the same time a cosmopolitan and vibrant city.
 With warm summers and mild winters, Izmir is a year-round destination.